Mariners' Paxton gets scoreless streak to 21 IP, beats Texas

-SEATTLE (AP) -- James Paxton extended his season-opening scoreless streak to 21 innings, Taylor Motter hit a three-run homer and the Seattle Mariners beat the Texas Rangers 5-0 on Saturday night.
+SEATTLE (AP) -- James Paxton is off to a record-setting start for the Seattle Mariners.

+The left-hander extended his season-opening scoreless streak to 21 innings, shutting down the Texas Rangers with eight innings of two-hit ball in Seattle's 5-0 win Saturday night.

-Paxton (2-0) threw eight innings of two-hit ball, walking one and striking out nine.
-He hasn't allowed a run yet in three starts this year, and his scoreless stretch is a team record.
+Paxton (2-0) struck out nine and his only walk was to the first batter he faced.
+He hasn't allowed a run yet in three starts this year, and his scoreless stretch is a team record to open a season.
 He's the 10th pitcher in the majors ever to open a season with three scoreless starts of at least six innings.

+''Can't say enough about Paxton tonight and the start he's off to this year,'' Seattle manager Scott Servais said. ''The confidence - he's fearless.
+That's the mentality you have to have.''

+Paxton finished last season strong after pitching inconsistently early in his career.
+He attributed his success then and now to a change in mindset he made around last year's All-Star break.

 Paxton walked Carlos Gomez to lead off the game, but he followed by getting Elvis Andrus to ground into a double play.
 That was the last baserunner Paxton allowed until Joey Gallo doubled with one out in the sixth inning.
 Gallo advanced to third on a wild pitch but was stranded when Gomez popped up a bunt to end the inning.

-Note: This story has been corrected to show that Paxton's scoreless streak is a team record to open a season, not overall.